-- Lobby with adequate space for cloaking, ticketing, orientation (film on screens, images/model of complex) and information. - Café with a shop/sales counter with a separate access. - Activity space for children (Max 50) with some educational facilities multipurpose rooms. - Music library including displaying Tagore's own records. - Digital facilities studio, capacity for photographing and digitisation. - Office space for 50 people. - General storage for non-collections large items, e.g. cabinets, pedestals, mannequins. - General office storage brochures, audio-visual guides. - Passages 12ft wide. - Lift capacity for 20 people. - Workshop. - First Aid room. - Loading dock, packing area and quarantine room with a low oxygen chamber/fumigation room (of 25 ft. x 20 ft), in close proximity to each other.
+- Lobby with adequate space for cloaking, ticketing, orientation (film on screens, images/model of complex) and information (from the Shyambati Road side) - Café with a shop/sales counter with a separate access. - Activity space for children with some educational facilities multipurpose room (Max 50). - Music library including displaying Tagore's own records. - Digital facilities studio, capacity for photographing and digitisation. - Office space for 25 people. - Passages 12ft wide. - Workshop. - First Aid room. - Loading dock, packing area and quarantine room with a low oxygen chamber/fumigation room (of 15 ft. x 20 ft), in close proximity to each other.